 Registered Office Address:

-Whereas ___ having their registered offices at ____, Lahore hereinafter referred to as the “CSP” requested us to furnish a Bank Guarantee in your favour in the sum of PKR 20 Million as Bank Guarantee in terms of the Clause __ of the Certification Service Providers’ (Domestic and Foreign) Accreditation Regulations, 2022 (“Regulations”).
+Whereas ___[Company Name] having their registered offices at [Company Address] hereinafter referred to as the “CSP” requested us to furnish a Bank Guarantee in your favour in the sum of PKR 10 Million as Bank Guarantee in terms of the Clause 5 of the Certification Service Providers’ Accreditation Regulations, 2023 (“Regulations”).

 NOW, THEREFORE, the Guarantor hereby guarantees that the CSP shall perform the obligations under the Regulations and the agreement executed between ECAC and the CSP dated [] on the terms expected from the CSP and at the time specified in the Agreement and Regulations and if he fails and commits defaults in fulfilment of any of his obligations for which the payment is made, the Guarantor shall be liable to you for payment not exceeding the Guarantee amount.